1mckenna/crackerjack-docker/README.md

   * `sudo systemctl daemon-reload`
   * `sudo systemctl restart docker`

+---

-# Container Setup Notes
+# Crackerjack Container Setup Notes
-## Useful Environment Variables
+## Environment Variables
 You can modify the default host and port crackerjack is served on by passing in the below environment variables when you start the container.

 | **Environment Variable** | **Comment** | **Default Value**